Your accountant tells you what you owe.

 You’re not authorised yet — why should I join now?

 Joining the waitlist costs you nothing and locks in priority access when I’m live.
 I’ll be reaching out to waitlist members individually before opening my books, which means a head start over anyone discovering the site later.
-In the meantime, you get plain English insights on the topics that matter to your business.
+In the meantime, you get insights on the topics that matter to your business.

 I already have an accountant.
 Why do I need this?